PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 18:54:10
+Last updated: 2024-04-13 18:54:42
-Random Quote: Always look people in the eye.
-Even if they're blind.
-Just say, 'I am looking you in the eye.' - Phil Dunphy
+Random Quote: It's not even the lies that hurt, you know?
+It's the fact that you're never really emotionally prepared for someone to leave you. - Rue Bennett